Article access (app edition)

 Action

-I worked with a UX researcher to survey over 1,000 users, identifying key issues.
-I iterated on initial design explorations, introducing a floating action button (FAB) to provide a simple navigation solution without adding clutter to the app.
+I partnered with a UX researcher to survey over 1,000 users and identify key navigation pain points, explored and iterated on multiple design directions, introduced a floating action button (FAB) to simplify article navigation while keeping the UI clean, and conducted usability testing to validate and refine the solution.

 Result